Karenni Nationalities Defence Force: Objective

 In an interview, the spokesperson of the KNDF told media groups that the KNDF is a fusion of all Karenni State's dispersed youth forces of all ethnicities and backgrounds.
 Uniting them to more effectively fight the junta.
 The KNDF primarily focuses on a united Pro Democracy front and envisions itself as an example of unity regardless of ethnicity.
 It was also stated that they have a shortage of weapons and ammunition.

 Regardless of their shortage of defence equipment, the KNDF views federal rule with a professional defence force as its top priority.
-The leadership of KNDF envisions of a unified Myanmar(Burma) with no divisions on Race/Culture and ethnicity.
+The leadership of KNDF envisions a unified Myanmar(Burma) with no divisions on Race/Culture and ethnicity.
 The KNDF objective is also aligned with the NUG in optimism that Myanmar(Burma) will one day be a culturally diverse and independent nation from military rule and dictatorship.

-The objective is the same as that of other resistance groups in Myanmar; to overthrow the military junta.
+The objective is the same as that of other resistance groups in Myanmar: to overthrow the military junta.
 It is also to ensure the unity of the people in Karenni State, encourage collaboration and pay special attention to the Karenni National Progressive Party's position.
-The KNDF also works closely with the Karenni state police to ensure no atrocities are committed in retaliation and follow the code and ethics of warfare according to the Geneva convention.
+The KNDF also works closely with the Karenni state police to ensure no atrocities are committed in retaliation and follows the code and ethics of warfare according to the Geneva Convention.
 They are a progressive fighting force motivated by the mission of a unified non-ethnicity bias defence force.
 Its primary goal is for the defence of the people of Karenni state first and foremost from indiscriminate attacks by the Junta.